by Jessie Jones, Nicholas Hope, Jamie Wooten

 by Ron Bernas

-This six-character comedy is a spoof of and love letter to the screwball comedies of the 1930s and to stage mysteries in general.
+This six-character comedy, directed by Mike Evans, is a spoof of and love letter to the screwball comedies of the 1930s and to stage mysteries in general.

 The play opens with the rich, bored Matthew promising to kill his rich, bored wife Julia so he can become a jet setter like his friend who recently lost his wife.
 Julia, who's always about three steps ahead of him, plays along.
 And so the game begins - a hilarious year-long match of wits and the witless.

 June 14 - 7:30 p.m.